Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 -

-Conduct a plugin audit
+Conduct a Plugin Audit

-Plugin rule:
+Plugin Rule:

 WordPress is not Pokémon.

-You don't need to catch them all.
+You don't have to catch them all.

-During optimizations at PageSpeed.ONE, we've witnessed situations where a Page Builder was unnecessary and only complicated things.
+In PageSpeed.ONE's web optimisations, we've encountered situations where the Page Builder was unnecessary and only complicated matters.

 -